hpssjellis/robocar/v3-0-0-grove-vision-ai-v2-and-xiao-esp32s3/README.md

-convert your edgeimpulse int8 quantized model from  .lite   to .tflite   (just change the name then do the following on a google colab)
+convert your edgeimpulse int8 quantized model from  .lite   to .tflite   (just change drag and drop onto google colab then change the extension from .loite to .tflite)

 ```
 !pip install ethos-u-vela